conp-pcno-training/SDC-LOSSLESS-QC/_episodes/01-running_QC_script.md

     <span style="color:red">A.</span> A window that displays the **component** EEG data.
 This is the window that you will be interacting with as you QC.
 You will be making your decisions in this window by adding or removing a manual mark for components or time points.
 Components are sorted by the percent data variance accounted for, with the top components accounting for a greater percentage of the channel data.
 To scroll through the data, use the `<<` and `>>` buttons in this window.
 These buttons will scroll both the component EEG data and the channel EEG data windows (Figure C).
 Your decisions can be saved by clicking the `| Update EEG Structure |` button in **component** EEG data window.

     <span style="color:green">B.</span> A figure that displays the ICLabel classification breakdown for each component.
+This figure will not be loaded when running the `qc_lite.htb` script.

     <span style="color:blue">C.</span> A window that shows the **channel** EEG data.
 It also contains an overlay feature that can be toggled on/off or updated while quality controlling.
 Use of this feature will be explained in subsequent lessons.

     <span style="color:yellow">D.</span> A figure that displays an array of squares corresponding to each 1-second epoch for each component.
 Each square is colored based on its activation difference from the mean.
+This figure will not be loaded when running the `qc_lite.htb` script.

     <span style="color:violet">E.</span> Window(s) with a topography for each component.
 The number label for each topography can be clicked to gain more information.

     <span style="color:orange">F.</span> Upon clicking a number label for a component a figure appears which displays the component's spectrum, dipole location, and a mini scroll plot of the full waveform of the selected component.
 More information on how to interpret this figure can be found in the [ICLabel Tutorial](https://labeling.ucsd.edu/tutorial/format).

+    > ## Note
+    > Feel free to move figures around to suit your needs.
+For the `qc_lite.htb` script this is strongly recommended.
+    >
+    > {: .source}
+    {: .callout}

     ![QC Screen Center]({{ page.root }}/fig/qc_screen_center.png)
     ![QC Screen Left]({{ page.root }}/fig/qc_screen_left.png)